-- A sexual advance is made by a person who feels superior and is unable to understand the modicums of respectability and personal space.
-You may have heard of the expression “casting couch” which is commonly used to describe a misuse of a powerful position by an employer.
+- A sexual advance is made by a person who feels superior and is unable to understand the modicum of respectability and personal space.
+You may have heard of the expression “casting couch” which is commonly used to describe the misuse of a powerful position by an employer.

 - Very often mentors turn into body gropers.
-A person who offers academic, vocational, spiritual or personal counselling in a pretentious manner may actually be demanding sexual commitments indirectly.
+A person who offers academic, vocational, spiritual, or personal counseling in a pretentious manner may actually be demanding sexual commitments indirectly.
 The hidden demands or favors are then openly pressed for.

 - It is important to understand that sexual harassment need not be driven by hierarchy.
 It can happen to anyone, anywhere and there may be no “senior or boss” involvement.
 Any kind of discomfort in the presence of another co-worker needs to be noted and taken care of.

 - Sometimes there is an indirect competition for a co-worker’s attention.
-When a proposal is rejected, irritation and dejection takes over and the hurt person ends up behaving irrationally.
+When a proposal is rejected, irritation and dejection take over and the hurt person ends up behaving irrationally.